y1zhou/knowledge-base/content/series/time-series/2-ARMA/2.2-MA/index.md

 \end{aligned}
 $$

-The autocovariance functino for lag $k$ is:
+The autocovariance function for lag $k$ is:

 $$
 \begin{aligned}